allarassemjonathan/ThanosChatbot/README.md

 # ThanosChatbot

-Thanos is a python chat bot that interacts with users.
+Thanos is a python discord bot that interacts with users.

 # Tech